 Automatic Instructor Assignment to a Course Shell

-If available in Peoplesoft, instructor information will be used to enroll instructors in their shell(s).
-If the instructor information in Peoplesoft for the course is listed as Staff, the canvas shell will not be assigned to anyone.
+If available in PeopleSoft, instructor information will be used to enroll instructors in their shell(s).
+If the instructor information in PeopleSoft for the course is listed as Staff, the Canvas shell will not be assigned to anyone by default.
 If the courses are not accessible to you from Canvas and the instructor of record is Staff, you will have to contact your department to update PeopleSoft.
-The PeopleSoft data is sent to Canvas M-F about 8 am, so it could take up to 24 hours (M-F) before you will have access to the Canvas Shell.
+PeopleSoft data is sent to Canvas every two hours between 6 am and 6 pm, Monday through Friday.

 Personal Sandbox or Organization Course Shells